 TL;DR

-Why the Four Color Theorem Still Matters
+A Quick History of the Four Color Theorem

 If you studied CS or math at any point, you’ve probably run into this one.
 The Four Color Theorem says: any map (or equivalently, any planar graph) can be colored with at most four colors such that no two adjacent regions share the same color.
 It’s simple to state, maddening to prove, and has a wild history.